cartographer-project/point_cloud_viewer/README.md

 The project consist of a root crate that can build and read octrees on disk and viewer binaries to visualize the data.
 For Mac OS X, we assume below that you've installed [Homebrew](https://brew.sh).

 - Install Rust: `curl https://sh.rustup.rs -sSf | sh`.
 See <https://rustup.rs> for details.
-- Install the rust gRPC protobuf plugin: `cargo install grpcio-compiler` and make sure it is in your `$PATH`.
-This has more dependencies, it requires cmake and go.
-On mac: `brew install cmake go`.
 - Initialize all submodules: `git submodule update --init --recursive`.

 ### Creating Octrees